Bereavement Counselling Online

 This lasts from a few hours to one week.
 You may feel emotionally numb and feel as if the person hasn’t died or that you can’t accept the reality of the death.

-From one week to six months (easier after three months) you feel sad , depressed, have little appetite, find yourself crying a lot, or be agitated, anxious and have little concentration.
+From one week to six months (easier after three months) you feel sad, depressed, have little appetite, find yourself crying a lot, or be agitated, anxious and have little concentration.
 Some people feel guilty.
-They feel they had not done enough for the deceased.
+They feel they have not done enough for the deceased.
 Others blame professionals or friends and family.
 You may find that you have physical symptoms such as pains during this phase.
-Most people have the feeling at some time during that the deceased is present in some way and one in ten reports either seeing, hearing or smelling the dead person when they are not there.
+Most people have the feeling at some time that the deceased is present in some way and one in ten reports either seeing, hearing or smelling the dead person when they are not there.
 Manu of the experiences mimic depression but they are normal-you are not depressed or going mad.

 Six months onwards.
 Symptoms subside.
 You start to accept the death and try to get back to normal.
 This takes variable time.